ardnew/mcp2221a/README.md

 - `IOC`: Digital input ("Interrupt-on-Change") that is sensitive to rising, falling, or both edges.
    - The desired edge can be configured using the `Flash` and `SRAM` modules.

-###### GP pin supported modes
+###### Supported modes
-However, only certain pins support each of the operating modes listed above — per the following matrix:
+However, only certain pins support each of the operating modes listed above — per the following matrix yanked from the datasheet:
 <pre>
                   ╔══════════════╤══════════════╤══════════════╤══════════════╗
                   ║<b>     GP0      </b>│<b>     GP1      </b>│<b>     GP2      </b>│<b>     GP3      </b>║